dbaf14/Arcturus-Curstom-Translation/README.md

 ## 🛠 How to Edit `.SCR` and `.TXT` Files

-The game uses the **EUC-KR encoding**, so use a text editor like [Notepad++](https://notepad-plus-plus.org/downloads/) that supports it to view and edit text properly.
+The game uses the **EUC-KR encoding**, so use a text editor like [Notepad++](https://notepad-plus-plus.org/downloads/) that supports it to view and edit text properly or [dbaf14's Arcturus Translation Tool](arctranslationtool) (Be sure to have a legend.ini-file next to the executable to use symbol replacement)

 In `.SCR` and `.RSA` files, you’ll find text using these commands: